eksctl-io/eksctl/site/content/usage/experimental/01-gitops.md

 Kubernetes resources.
 With Git at the center of your delivery pipelines, developers can make pull requests to accelerate and simplify application deployments and operations tasks to Kubernetes.

-`eksctl` provides an easy way to set up gitops in an existing cluster with the `eksctl install flux` command.
+`eksctl` provides an easy way to set up gitops in an existing cluster with the `eksctl enable repo` command.

 [gitops]: https://www.weave.works/technologies/gitops/